Differences between modular machines and energy storage tanks

 is a storage form whereby hydrogen gas is kept under pressures to increase the storage density.
 Compressed hydrogen in hydrogen tanks at 350 bar (5,000 psi) and 700 bar (10,000 psi) are used for hydrogen tank systems in vehicles, based on type IV carbon-composite technology.
 Car manufacturers including Honda and Nissan have been developing this solution.
 [PDF Version]

-Is energy storage technology reliable
+Flywheel energy storage is reliable

 Are energy storage systems enabling technologies?